saskaale/r-with-bytecode-debugger/README.md

 ./r_source/bin/R
 ```

+and then type some R input:

 ### bytecode debugger example

-and then debug the bytecode compiled function:

 ```R